underdoeg/ofxLibRocket/README.md

 #ofxLibRocket

+NOTICE: This branch uses the new ofParameter which is only available in the develop branch

 ##about

 ofxLibRocket is a wrapper around the excellent librocket library (http://librocket.com/), an html and css layouting engine for c++.